GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence

 \section{Additional Results}

-In this section, we present more results on the 3D amodal reconstruction results at single-object level in Sec.~\ref{supp_subsec:add_obj} (additional results on the GSO dataset); we also give more \textit{in-the-wild} and \textit{in-the-scene} results in Sec.~\ref{supp_subsec:inthewildinthescene}.
+In this section, we present more qualitative results on the 3D amodal generation results at the single-object level in Sec.~\ref{supp_subsec:add_obj} and an occlusion degree analysis in Sec.~\ref{supp_subsec:occ} (additional results on the GSO dataset); we also give more \textit{in-the-wild} and \textit{in-the-scene} results in Sec.~\ref{supp_subsec:inthewildinthescene}.

 For the efficiency evaluation, our \name{} can typically generate a single 3D object within 15 seconds, which causes a slight computation overhead compared to TRELLIS~\cite{xiang2025structured} and Amodal3R~\cite{wu2025amodal3r}.
-However, our method leads to much better reconstruction results, which is worth the increased inference time.
+However, our method leads to much better generation results, which is worth the increased inference time.